 You have access to flexible cover to keep you protected 24 hours a day, 7 days a week if something unfortunate were to happen to you.

-You also have the added advantage of cover being provided through a corporate plan with Standard cover (subject to eligibility) and limited circumstances in which health evidence is required.
+You are protected no matter what stage of life you're at.
 You can use your insurance benefits to help pay your credit card bills, cover your mortgage, pay the rent or cover the unexpected medical treatment you may need.
 Also in the unfortunate event of your death, insurance can help to ensure your family's financial future is secure.